 Just like baseball, goals are hard to come by in hockey, and each alternate line away from the original puck line results in a huge odds shift.
 Buying goals will result in risking more in favor of a more beneficial puck line.
 Selling goals involves making the puck line tougher to win but gaining a huge boost to your potential payout.

 Alternate lines can be a valuable tool for any bettor, and they can be used in several ways to execute a wide range of strategies.
 Keep the following strategies in mind to give yourself the best chance at success.

 - Line shopping: This is the case with standard spreads and totals, and it remains true with alternate lines.
-Sportsbooks always have some variance when it comes to betting odds and the lines associated with them.
+Online betting sites always have some variance when it comes to betting odds and the lines associated with them.
 Having multiple sportsbook accounts and doing some line shopping will help you get the best price for whatever alternate line you’re considering placing a bet on.